sourceincite/sourceincite.github.io/_posts/2017-05-22-from-serialized-to-shell-auditing-google-web-toolkit-with-el-injection.md

 }
 {% endhighlight %}

-There are three functions that look interesting that we can reach, lets strip them out of the server code and see what each one does.
-Reading the Java code in the main jar archive that contains the class SomeServiceImpl we find the following code:
+<p class="cn" markdown="1">There are three functions that look interesting that we can reach, lets strip them out of the server code and see what each one does.
+Reading the Java code in the main jar archive that contains the class SomeServiceImpl we find the following code:</p>

 {% highlight java %}
   public void sendBeanName(String paramString)